ibm-cloud-docs/containers/cs_loadbalancer.md

 The portable public IP address that is assigned to your LoadBalancer service is permanent and does not change when a worker node is removed or re-created.
 Therefore, the LoadBalancer service is more available than the NodePort service.
 Unlike with NodePort services, you can assign any port to your load balancer and are not bound to a certain port range.
 If you use a LoadBalancer service, a node port is also available on each IP address of any worker node.
 To block access to node port while you are using a LoadBalancer service, see [Blocking incoming traffic](cs_network_policy.html#block_ingress).

 The LoadBalancer service serves as the external entry point for incoming requests for the app.
 To access the LoadBalancer service from the internet, use the public IP address of your load balancer and the assigned port in the format `<IP_address>:<port>`.
-The following diagram shows how a load balancer directs communication from the internet to an app:
+The following diagram shows how a load balancer directs communication from the internet to an app.

 <img src="images/cs_loadbalancer_planning.png" width="550" alt="Expose an app in {{site.data.keyword.containershort_notm}} by using a load balancer" style="width:550px; border-style: none"/>